tatianegercina/FinTech/01-Lesson-Plans/17-Project-2/2/LessonPlan.md

   * Students begin planning their final presentations.

-  * Students are given rest of class to work on projects.
+  * Students are given rest of the class to work on projects.

 * Day 6: